 You should also pick a type of yarn that is easy to care for.
 Like everything else that babies touch, a baby blanket can easily get dirty with all types of “accidents.”
 A yarn that is machine-washable, like this one on Amazon, would save a ton of energy for the new parents.

 Both cotton and acrylic yarn are quite friendly to babies since they feel soft against the skin, do not shed too much, and are quite easy to care for.
 Cotton yarn can be a bit stiffer than acrylic yarn, so you may want to look for one that has been treated to be softer.

 When you knit or crochet a baby blanket with cotton yarn, make sure to purchase a thinner yarn and a slightly lacy pattern (but one that is knit finely enough not to cause issues with large gaps) that allows the blanket to drape a little.

 Linen and Rayon Yarn

 Linen and rayon are also good for babies, though they have a couple of downsides.
 Neither is as easy to find as acrylic or cotton (or wool).
 Linen can be a bit more expensive while rayon can be at times difficult to care for.
 Rayon can be difficult to care for or easy to snag, so you would need to choose a less fine example or look for one made to withstand more care.

-Either is gentle around baby’s skin, however, and come from natural sources.
+Either is gentle around the baby’s skin, however, and comes from natural sources.